MiroKeimioniemi/Burglary-A-Text-based-Minigame/README.md

 ## Game Design

 The game world consists of a mansion with a front door, a porch and a side door, emergency ladders, a hallway with a kitchen, a dining hall, a living room, a bathroom and an office.
 There is also an upper level with bedrooms and another bathroom.
-The layout and two different example playthroughs are provided in the "Map diagrams and example walkthroughs" pdf file.
+The layout and two different example playthroughs are provided in the [https://github.com/MiroKeimioniemi/Burglary-A-Text-based-Minigame/blob/master/Map%20diagram%20and%20example%20walkthroughs.pdf]("Map diagrams and example walkthroughs" pdf file).

 The longer the player stays in the mansion, the higher the risk for a resident to go to the bathroom or to the kitchen for a nightly snack and therefore the higher the chance of getting caught.